Блог

 Weather considerations shape the day, but we adapt through flexible scheduling and on-site alternatives that still showcase stunning scenery and world-class coastline.
 Bring sunscreen, a hat, reef-safe sunscreen, a dry bag for electronics, and a light jacket for breeze on the shore; this keeps the day engaging and comfortable in any condition.

-Safety, Pack List, and On-Spot Photo Opportunities
+Safety, Kit List, and Photo Opportunities on Location

-Item Why it matters Notes
+Item Why it matters Нотатки

-Sunscreen SPF 30+ (reef-safe) Protects skin during long outdoor stretches Reapply after any swim; carry small tube
+Sun cream SPF 30+ (reef-safe) Protects skin during long outdoor stretches Reapply after any swim; carry small tube

-Wide-brim hat and sunglasses Shade and eye protection in bright light Pack sunglasses in a protective case
+Wide-brim hat and sunglasses Shade and eye protection in bright light Pack sunglasses in a protective case.

 Sturdy sandals or walking shoes Traction on rocky, saline surfaces Water-friendly footwear recommended for pools